spencll/hobby-finder/README.md

 Web app to help find people meet others with similiar hobbies with minimal data footprint.
 Anonymous profile.
 No A/S/L. Meet up should solely be focused on the hobby.

 No information exchanged from user to user.
 Not even chat option.
-Only data exchanged is username and hotspot attendence.

-Motivation to make app: Promoting offline connections through mutual interest.
+Motivation to make app: Promoting offline connections through mutual interest and free time.

 Tech stack: MERN